-Last year, the UK Competition and Markets Authority (CMA) opened an investigation into dating industry giant, and white label dating provider, Venntro Media Group (though didn’t name them at the time).
+Last year, the UK Competition and Markets Authority (CMA) opened an investigation into a white label dating provider (who they didn’t name them at the time).
 The investigation was launched into the company after concerns about their use of data were reported.

 In June this year the CMA published their summary of undertakings.

-This is an issue is close to our hearts at M14; not only do Venntro provide a similar service to us on the surface, but data protection and user respect is a core value we hold as a company.
+This is an issue is close to our hearts at M14; not only do Venntro (the company CMA looked into) provide a similar service to us on the surface, but data protection and user respect is a core value we hold as a company.
 We’ll be following up on this blog post covering different aspects of data protection, for consumers and partners alike.

 The CMA’s main concern was that people on a specialist site may have been paying to interact with users who are not subscribed to that site, and do not share their interests.